lacework/terraform-gcp-service-account/examples/default-service-account/README.md

 # Create Service Account With Default Settings

-This example shows how to create a service account to provide Lacework read-only access to a Google Cloud Project.
+This example shows how to create a service account with no roles on a Google Cloud Platform Project to be used in conjunction with other Lacework GCP modules.

 ## Example